stanciuantonio/irwa-search-engine/README.md

 0. Put the data file `fashion_products_dataset.json` in the `data` folder.
 It will be provided to you by the instructor.
 1. As for Parts 1, 2, and 3 of the project, please use the `project_progress` folder to store your solutions.
 Each part should contain `.pdf` file with your report and `.ipynb` (Jupyter Notebook) file with your code for solution and `README.md` with explanation of the content and instructions for results reproduction.
 2. For the Part 4, of the project, you should build a web application using Flask that allows users to search through a collection of documents and view analytics about their searches.
 You should work mailnly in the `web_app.py` file `myapp` and `templates` folders.
 Feel free to change any code or add new files as needed.
 The provided code is just a starting point to help you get started quickly.
-3. Make sure to update the `.env` file with your Groq API key and any other necessary configurations.
+3. Make sure to update the `.env` file with your Groq API key (can be found [here](https://groq.com/), the free version is more than enough for our purposes) and any other necessary configurations.
 IMPORTANT: Do not share your `.env` file publicly as it contains sensitive information.
 It is included in `.gitignore` to prevent accidental commits.
 (It should never be included in the repos and appear here only for demonstration purposes).
 4. Have fun and be creative!

 ## Attribution: